-Working out in the desert in the middle of the day is a difficult time to shoot as the bright sunlight causes harsh, unflattering shadows.
-But there are a few tricks you can try that will help soften the shadows and result in a far more flattering light.
+Shooting out in the desert in the middle of the day is difficult as the bright sunlight causes harsh, unflattering shadows.
+But there are a few tricks you can try to soften the shadows and produce a far more flattering light.

 Using an overhead scrim to diffuse the harsh sunlight, Karl creates a series of images that have a lovely soft light, similar to that from a softbox.
 This simple accessory is a budget-friendly alternative to studio lighting – one that softens the light and helps achieve wonderfully flattering light.